TysonsTech/EnviroMine-Ecosystem/README.md

 WiFi: Local wireless service could be accomplished with WiFi6 USB adapters.
 TBD.

-RESOURCES TO BE CONSERVED: - Water, the most simple of life's elements.
+NATURAL RESOURCES: - Water, the most simple of life's elements.
 Our sensors will enable more efficient agricultural, industrial and commercial.
 One of the many environmental solutions the EnviroMine Network can provide.

 -Population
 -Air Quality